RobTheTeacher/git-guide/html/README-TEAM-5.md

 Task 2)

-Add a area on the page detailing the 'git status' command.
-Explain how to use it and what it shows
+Add a area on the page detailing the merge flow.
+Explain the necessary steps.

 Task 3)

-Add an area to the page detailing the 'git diff' command.
-Explain how to show individual files or alll files
+Add an area to the page detailing the 'git merge' command.

 Task 4)

-Add an area on the page detailing the 'git pull' command.
-Explain why it is so important
+Add an area on the page detailing what merge conflicts are and how to resolve them.

 Task 5)

-q
-Add an area explaining the 'git log' command
+Add an area explaining how to add, commit and push a merged branch to the repository.

 --------------------------------------

 This guide will be for your use - please add content in your own words, but cut and paste if you have to.
 Github docs should have good explanations for the commands, sites like https://git-scm.com/ will have very detailed explanations.
 Use any resource you want.

 You should only need a paragraph or two for most tasks.
 A user should be able to use this a quick reference, not a detailed description of how git works.
 Think about what YOU need to know at this level - thats what I want to see.